mdtahsinamin/30day-js/README.md

 Understand and use `for` loop to iterate over a sequence of number.
 Utilize `while` loop, Apply `do..while` loop. understand `break` & `continue` keyword.

-### Day - 4 :
+### Day - 5 :

 Understand and define functions using `function` declaration, expression, and `arrow functions`.
 Use `function parameter` and `default values` effectively.
 Create `higher order functions`.

-### Day - 5 :
+### Day - 6 :

-Create and manipulate arrays using various methods, transform and aggregate array data map, filer,and reduce.
+Create and manipulate arrays using various methods, transform and aggregate array data `map`, `filter`,and `reduce`.
 Iterate over array using loop and iteration methods.

+### Day - 7 :

+Create and manipulate objects with properties and methods.
+Understand and use the `this` keyword in object methods.
+Work with nested objects and array of objects.
+Iterate over an object's properties using loops and built-in methods

 Thank you @Chai ar Code